Kady Borges

-Kady Iuri Borges Malinowski (born 2 May 1996) is a Brazilian-Polish professional footballer who plays as an winger or attacking midfielder for Russian club Krasnodar.
+Kady Iuri Borges Malinowski (born 2 May 1996) is a Brazilian professional footballer who plays as a winger or attacking midfielder for Azerbaijan Premier League club Qarabağ.
 Starting his career in his native Curitiba, he then played for Estoril and Vilafranquense in Portugal.

 Kady Borges then was transferred to Azerbaijani side Qarabağ, helping his team win the Azerbaijan Premier League and the Azerbaijan Cup in his debut season, also becoming the top scorer of the Azerbaijan Premier League with 12 goals.
 He made his debut in the group stage of European competitions at Qarabağ, also scoring the best goal of the week of the second round of 2021–22 UEFA Europa Conference League group stage.

 Career

 Coritiba

 Kady Borges started his professional career at Coritiba.

 Qarabağ

 On 11 June 2021, Qarabağ announced the signing of Kady Borges on a two-year contract, with the option of an additional year, from Vilafranquense.
 Kady debuted on 26 June, in a friendly match with Keşlə, during which he scored his first goal for Qarabağ.
 Kady Borges made his official debut in Qarabağ on 22 July, during UEFA Europa Conference League qualifying match against Israel's F.C.
 Ashdod.
 He scored his first goal for Qarabağ in the next UECL match against Cypriot AEL Limassol, in the 87th minute of the match.

-On August 15, in a match against Zira, he made his official debut in the Azerbaijan Premier League.
+On 15 August, in a match against Zira, he made his official debut in the Azerbaijan Premier League.
 Kady Borges scored his first goal in the Premier League on 25 October, in away game against the Səbail.
 He played his debut game in the group stage of a European tournament on 16 September, during a home match against FC Basel.
 Kady Borges' first goal during an away match against the Cypriot AC Omonia was chosen as the best goal of the week in the second round of the group stage in UECL.
 This goal was also nominated for the title of the best goal scored in the group stage of the 2021/22 UECL season.
 He also scored against the French side Olympique de Marseille during the play-off round of UECL.

 In his debut season, he helped Qarabağ win the Azerbaijan Premier League, win the Azerbaijan Cup and became the top scorer of the Premier League with 12 goals.
 On 2 August 2022, Kady Borges signed a new five-year contract with Qarabağ.